hmthien050209/fedora-post-install-script/README.md

 - [Chris Titus Tech](https://github.com/ChrisTitusTech) for the [secure-linux script](https://github.com/ChrisTitusTech/secure-linux), go check out [his YouTube channel](https://www.youtube.com/c/ChrisTitusTech) and [his website](https://www.christitus.com/), he has many good videos about Linux
 - [Willi Mutschler](https://mutschler.eu/) for [BTRFS optimization for SSD](https://mutschler.eu/linux/install-guides/fedora-post-install/#btrfs-filesystem-optimizations) and some more things in [this guide](https://mutschler.eu/linux/install-guides/fedora-post-install/)
 - [ArchWiki](https://wiki.archlinux.org) for the [silent boot guide](https://wiki.archlinux.org/title/Silent_boot) and [Improving performance/Boot process guide](https://wiki.archlinux.org/title/Improving_performance/Boot_process) (yes this is Fedora but ArchWiki is also useful too XD)
+- All developers of third-party dependencies that I used in this script

 ## License